UKPLab/sentence-transformers/docs/pretrained-models/msmarco-v5.md

 We then trained the v2 models with these new hard negatives.

 ## Version Histroy
-As we work on the topic, we will publish updated (and improved) models.

 - [Version 3](msmarco-v3.md)
 - [Version 2](msmarco-v2.md)